-We need to empower people, not corporations, by enforcing and strengthening our anti-monopoly laws.
+We need to empower people, not corporations, by enforcing and strengthening our anti-monopoly laws and stripping the influence of corporate trade and lobbying organizations.

-- 2023 Objective: Strengthen the Packers and Stockyards Act (P&S Act) so that it has the power to protect livestock and poultry producers from anti competitive practices as originally intended.
+- 2023 Objective: Ensure checkoff programs are transparent and accountable by requiring their budgets and disbursements to be published and periodically audited, and by restricting their engagement with lobbying organizations that have conflicts of interest or that conduct anticompetitive activities. - Marker Bill: Opportunities for Fairness in Farming Act of 2023 - o Title: Miscellaneous - 2023 Objective: Strengthen the Packers and Stockyards Act (P&S Act) so that it has the power to protect livestock and poultry producers from anticompetitive practices as originally intended.
 The USDA is currently undergoing a rulemaking process to address some of the P&S Act weaknesses.
 The farm bill should support these rules and strengthen any gaps they cannot close.
-USDA has also launched a new \$15 million program that utilizes the Biden Administration's "whole-of-government" approach: a USDA-DOJ collaborative aims to empower state Attorney Generals in enforcing the P&S Act.
-This program has enormous potential and must be expanded. - o Marker Bills: Farm System Reform Act of 2021; Protecting America's Meatpacking Workers Act of 2021; Meat Packing Special Investigator Act - Title: Miscellaneous - Measures We Oppose: Attempts to block USDA (P&S Act) rules from being finalized; pro-alternative marketing agreements (AMAs) language that limits the impact of new (P&S Act) rules
+USDA has also launched a new \$15 million program that utilizes the Biden administration's "whole-of-government" approach: a USDA-DOJ collaborative aims to empower state attorneys general in enforcing the P&S Act.
+This program has enormous potential and must be expanded.
+We also must push back against any riders that are introduced with the intention of obstructing the ongoing rulemaking. - Marker Bills: Farm System Reform Act of 2023; Protecting America's Meatpacking Workers Act of 2023; Fairness for Small-Scale Farmers and Ranchers Act; Meat and Poultry Special Investigator Act - o Title: Miscellaneous - Measures We Oppose: Attempts to block USDA from finalizing P&S Act rules; pro-alternative marketing agreement (AMAs) language that limits the impact of new P&S Act rules - 2023 Objective: Give farmers back the right to repair their own equipment.
+Consolidation in equipment manufacturing has allowed Original Equipment Manufacturers (OEMs) to monopolize the repair market by restricting access to critical repair tools - driving independent repair shops out of business and costing farmers thousands of dollars in delays and expensive repairs.

-- 2023 Objective: Begin the process of reviewing the largest mega-mergers of the past two decades. - Marker Bills: Prohibiting Anticompetitive Mergers Act of 2022; Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019 - Title: Miscellaneous - 2028 Objective: Create a moratorium on large agribusiness, food and beverage manufacturing, and retail grocery mergers and acquisitions. - Marker Bills: Food and Agribusiness Merger Moratorium and Antitrust Review Act of 2019; Prohibiting Anticompetitive Mergers Act of 2022 - Title: Miscellaneous - 2028 Objective: Place an immediate moratorium on new large CAFOs, and phase out the largest existing CAFOs by 2040. - Marker Bill: Farm System Reform Act of 2021 - Title: Miscellaneous
+- o Marker Bill: Agricultural Right to Repair Act - Title: Miscellaneous - 2028 Objective: Allow commodity producers to participate in checkoff programs on a voluntary, rather than mandatory, basis. - Marker Bill: Voluntary Checkoff Program Participation Act - Title: Miscellaneous - 2028 Objective: Begin the process of reviewing the largest mega-mergers of the past two decades. - Marker Bill: Fairness for Small-Scale Farmers and Ranchers Act - Title: Miscellaneous - 2028 Objective: Create a moratorium on large agribusiness, food and beverage manufacturing, and retail grocery mergers and acquisitions. - o Marker Bill: Fairness for Small-Scale Farmers and Ranchers Act - o Title: Miscellaneous - 2028 Objective: Place an immediate moratorium on new large CAFOs, and phase out the largest existing CAFOs by 2040. - Marker Bill: Farm System Reform Act of 2023 - o Title: Miscellaneous - Measure We Oppose: - Ending Agricultural Trade Suppression (EATS) Act (S.2019 and H.R.
+4417), which aims to strip state and local governments of their ability to make agricultural policies within their own borders - policies that create market opportunity for farmers and protect communities' health and wellbeing. - Title: Miscellaneous